 - (a) According Telecom Infrastructure the status of Critical and Essential Infrastructure - i.
-By recognizing communication systems and services as essential connectivity infrastructure at par with other connectivity infrastructure like Roadways, Railways, Waterways, Airlines etc. for development of India, and, in the process, enable low cost financing for development of communication infrastructure - (b) Reforming the licencing and regulatory regime to catalyse Investments and Innovation, and promote Ease of Doing Business by: - Reviewing levies and fees including License Fee, Universal Service obligation Fund (USOF) levy and concept of pass through revenues in line with principles of input line credit - i.
-Rationalising Spectrum Usage Charges (SUCs) to reflect the costs of regulation and administration of spectrum - ii.
-Rationalising taxes and levies on Digital Communications equipment, infrastructure and services
+By recognizing communication systems and services as essential connectivity infrastructure at par with other connectivity infrastructure like Roadways, Railways, Waterways, Airlines etc. for development of India, and, in the process, enable low cost financing for development of communication infrastructure - (b) Reforming the licencing and regulatory regime to catalyse Investments and Innovation, and promote Ease of Doing Business by: - i.
+Reviewing of levies and fees including LF, SUC and the defitnition of AGR and rationalisation of Universal Service levy - ii.
+Reviewing the concept of pass through charges to align the same with the principles of input line credit thereby avoiding double incidence of levies. - iii.
+Reviewing the rationalization of license fees on fixed line revenues to incentivise digital communications

-- iii.
-Enabling unbundling of different layers (e.g. infrastructure, network, services and applications layer) through differential licensing - iv.
-Establishing light touch licensing regime for the proliferation of Public Data Offices and Public Data Office Aggregators for providing internet access through Wi-Fi Hotspots - v.
+- iv.
+Rationalising taxes and levies on Digital Communications equipment, infrastructure and services - v.
+Enabling unbundling of different layers (e.g. infrastructure, network, services and applications layer) through differential licensing - vi.
+Promoting Open Public Wi-Fi access through Wi-Fi / Public Data Office Aggregators and Public Data Offices - vii.
 Introducing various fiscal and non-fiscal benefits for development of telecom clusters around cable landing stations to foster innovation in Digital Communications Technologies